TylerMcGinn/Insight/README.md

 # academy README

+##Description

-Description: VS Code extension for quick access and smart queries of learning resources such as Stackoverflow,Youtube and W3 Schools.
+VS Code extension for quick access and smart queries of learning resources such as Stackoverflow,Youtube and W3 Schools.

 ## Features